Notices and Policies

 City Franchise Fee: A cable television franchise fee in the United States, the stems from a community's basic right to charge for use of the property it owns.
 The cable television franchise fees represent part of the compensation a community receives in exchange for the cable operator's occupation and the right-of-way use of public property.
 A franchise fee is not a tax; it is a rental charge.

-Many individuals or low-income families qualify for assistance with telephone charges, but don’t realize that this help is available to them.
-If you’re experiencing financial difficulties, or have a friend for family member in this situation, we encourage you to look into these programs.
+Many individuals or low-income families qualify for assistance with telephone charges but don’t realize that this help is available to them.
+If you’re experiencing financial difficulties, or have a friend for a family member in this situation, we encourage you to look into these programs.

-The Lifeline Program is designed to reduce the monthly telephone charges for low income-eligible customers.
-Lifeline Program is only for households with a phone line.
-Lifeline can save you $9.25 per month depending on where you live.
+The Lifeline Program is designed to reduce the monthly telephone or broadband charges for low income-eligible customers.
+Lifeline Program is only for households with a phone line or Internet service with qualifying speeds (must be greater than 10x1 Mb).
+Lifeline can save you up to $9.25 per month depending on where you live.

 •Supplemental Nutrition Assistance Program (SNAP aka Food Stamps)